Pedro-Rogerio/projectBakery/README-EN.md

 To deploy your web page on a hosting provider, follow these steps:

--Purchase a hosting plan from a provider of your choice and log in to your hosting account.
+*Purchase a hosting plan from a provider of your choice and log in to your hosting account.
--Create a new directory at the root of the hosting.
+*Create a new directory at the root of the hosting.
 This directory will be used to store all the files of your web page.
--Transfer all the files of your web page to this directory using an FTP (File Transfer Protocol) client.
+*Transfer all the files of your web page to this directory using an FTP (File Transfer Protocol) client.
--Verify that the server configuration is correct to support HTML5, CSS3, and JavaScript.
+*Verify that the server configuration is correct to support HTML5, CSS3, and JavaScript.
 If necessary, contact the provider for assistance.
--Verify that the URL address for your web page is correct and that the main HTML file is in the root of the directory.
+*Verify that the URL address for your web page is correct and that the main HTML file is in the root of the directory.
-Open your web browser and access the URL to verify that the web page is working correctly.
+*Open your web browser and access the URL to verify that the web page is working correctly.

 It's important to remember that each hosting provider may have its own specific configurations and processes, so refer to the provider's documentation for detailed instructions on how to deploy your web page in their environment.